 The global actuators market is driven by the rapid urbanization and industrialization over the forecast period.
 Furthermore, increasing investments in new infrastructure and refurbishment of existing plants is expected to favorably impact market growth.
 Increasing population, technological proliferation, manufacturing plant automation and the need to extract natural resources from challenging locations may also drive actuators market growth over the next few years.
-Several industries emphasize on automating their operations so as to provide improved safety, greater efficiency, and increased precision in production.
+Several industries emphasize on automating their operations to provide improved safety, greater efficiency, and increased precision in production.
 In recent times, the market has witnessed a rise in demand for remote monitoring, which is also expected to spur actuators' market growth.

 Actuators are used across several sectors including, oil & gas, automotive, aerospace & defense, and marine & mining.
 Oil & gas comprises a wide range of applications owing to strong demand from gas storage, gas and liquid pipelines, and liquefied natural gas (LNG).
 However, issues including competitive pricing standards and suppliers’ ability to meet consumer requirements may pose a challenge to actuators market growth.
 Smart water management technology is expected to provide avenues for industry growth in the developing market.